-Several astrophotographs have been selected as the Astonomy Picture of the Day on The Sky Searchers forum; a couple of them have been made top picks on AstroBin; the astrophotograph of the NGC7822 nebula and open cluster in Cepheus was selected as Stellar Shot of the Week with an original writeup; and the astrophotograph of the IC1396 Nebula including the Elephant's Trunk was selected as a National finalist for the 2019 Wiki Science Competition to be represented in the International competition and also promoted to quality image status.
+Several astrophotographs have been recognised as Astonomy Picture of the Day on The Sky Searchers forum; a couple of them have been made top picks on AstroBin; the astrophotograph of the NGC7822 nebula and open cluster in Cepheus was selected as Stellar Shot of the Week with an original writeup; and the astrophotograph of the IC1396 Nebula including the Elephant's Trunk was selected as a National finalist for the 2019 Wiki Science Competition to be represented in the International competition and also promoted to quality image status.
 My astrophotographs of the Jellyfish and Heart nebulae were promoted to a featured image here and here on Wikimedia Commons; the former also featured on Wikipedia highlighting it as one of its finest images.

 Also, the image of the Jellyfish Nebula was honoured with the Jury's Prize in the 2022 National Wiki Science competition in the astronomy category and will be selected to represent the US in the International Competition along with three other images that were also selected as finalists (Heart nebula, Sharpless 216, NGC 7822).